 VIII.
-Contacts for Additional Information
+Agency Contacts

 IX.
-Other Programs of Interest
+Other Information

 I. INTRODUCTION

 For most people, the Antarctic is inaccessible.
 There are no indigenous people on the continent and the only existing infrastructure was established by national governments in support of science.
 Research and its operational support are the principal human activities on both the continent of Antarctica and its surrounding Southern Ocean.